npty/sui-example/README.md

 ## Setup Trust Line

-Setup the trust line for issuer of the token to allow it holds the give token.
-You can run the following command to setup the trust line:

-## Setup Trust Line

 Set up a trust line to allow your account to hold tokens issued by another account.
 The trust line establishes a limit on how many tokens you're willing to accept.
 You can run the following command to set up the trust line:

 ```bash